connorjnel/ZTM---Complete-Web-Dev/15-node-express/express.md

 - middleware - app.use(req, res, next). next needs to be defined before rest of code gets run. next()
 - use postman or thunder client to test response and requests, for postman make sure to open desktop app if working locally

+- retrieve header using get in express - req.headers

 ## Body parser - present in express 4.16+

 app.use(express.urlencoded({extended: false}));